A Survey on Time-Series Pre-Trained Models: Future Directions

 \subsection{Large-scale Time Series Datasets}

-Large-scale benchmark datasets are critical to the success of PTMs in CV and NLP, yet there are no publicly available large-scale datasets in the field of time series.
-Most existing TS-PTMs are pre-trained on time-series datasets from archives such as UCR~\cite{dau2019ucr} and UEA~\cite{bagnall2018uea}, most of which have small sample sizes (only a few thousand or even hundreds of samples).
+Large-scale benchmark datasets are critical to the success of PTMs in CV and NLP.
+Most existing TS-PTMs are pre-trained on datasets from archives such as UCR~\cite{dau2019ucr} and UEA~\cite{bagnall2018uea}, most of which have small sample sizes (only a few thousand or even hundreds of samples).
 Although these time-series benchmark datasets have contributed significantly to the development of the time-series community, it is challenging to utilize them to pre-train deep learning models due to limitations of sample sizes and generality.

 Recently, Yang et al.~\cite{yang2021voice2series} proposed a TS-PTM called Voice2Series that pre-trains deep learning models using a large-scale sequence dataset from the speech domain.
 Then, the pre-training models are transferred to the general time-series datasets (UCR time-series archive) through model reprogramming and label mapping.
-Experimental results indicate that pre-training with large-scale sequence datasets in the speech domain can achieve state-of-the-art on the time-series classification task.
-Therefore, how to employ large-scale sequence data in related fields is a worthy research direction for TS-PTMs.
-In addition, the construction of large-scale generic time-series datasets like ImageNet~\cite{deng2009imagenet} is a crucial focus, which will significantly facilitate further research on TS-PTMs.
+Experimental results indicate that pre-training with large-scale sequence datasets in the speech domain can achieve state-of-the-art on the time-series classification task. {}{Further, several studies~\cite{goswamimoment,liu2024timer,woo2024unified} have constructed large-scale time series datasets by integrating sequences from various existing time series datasets across multiple domains.
+These synthesized datasets have been effectively employed for the purpose of time series pre-training.
+However,} the construction of large-scale generic time-series datasets like ImageNet~\cite{deng2009imagenet} is a crucial focus, which will significantly facilitate further research on TS-PTMs.